When you coach your employees, do you unintentionally declare war with your choice of words?

-Managers who use emotionally charged words in their feedback to employees undercut performance improvement.
-It’s not what the manager says but how he says it that creates the problem.
+Managers who use emotionally charged words to give feedback to their employees undercut performance improvement.
+Here, it’s not what the manager says but how he or she says it that creates the problem.

 If you ever find yourself in this situation, here’s what you can do:

 - Instead of losing your temper and letting your employee have it, find a better way of expressing your concerns about your employee’s performance issues.

 - Avoid using emotionally charged words and take some time to calm down if you have to.